Skip to content

 When the $1 effective fee breaks

-The $1 figure assumes you actually use all four credits.
+The $1 figure assumes you actually use all three credits.
 Three scenarios where the math falls apart:

-1. You don't live near a Resy-bookable restaurant.
-Resy is concentrated in 8-12 major US cities.
-If you're in Boise, the $100 credit is hard to capture.
-Amex Gold's effective fee climbs to ~$100 for you.
-2. You don't use Uber.
+1. You don't use Uber.
 The $120 Uber Cash is the easiest credit to fail because it requires you to log into Uber and apply the credit.
 People who drive everywhere or use Lyft often forget.
-Effective fee climbs to ~$120-220.
+Effective fee climbs to ~$120.
+2. You don't have a Dunkin' nearby.
+The $84 Dunkin' credit is all-or-nothing by geography.
+No Dunkin' on your routine and that's $84 you'll never touch — effective fee climbs toward ~$85-200.
 3. You don't eat takeout.
-The $120 Grubhub credit is the hardest to "fake" use — Grubhub is meaningfully more expensive than picking up the food yourself, so spending $10/month on Grubhub when you wouldn't have otherwise is paying $5-7 to capture a $10 credit.
+The $120 dining credit posts only at Grubhub, Cheesecake Factory, Goldbelly, and a few others — and Grubhub is meaningfully more expensive than picking up the food yourself, so spending $10/month there when you wouldn't have otherwise is paying $5-7 to capture a $10 credit.
 Net: ~$3-5/month real value, not $10.

-For a sophisticated user in NYC, SF, LA, or Chicago who eats takeout, uses Uber regularly, and doesn't mind Resy reservations, the $1 figure is honest.
-For a suburban or rural cardholder, the realistic effective fee is more like $50-150.
+For a sophisticated user who eats takeout, uses Uber regularly, and has a Dunkin' on the commute, the $1 figure is honest.
+For a suburban or rural cardholder who skips some of these, the realistic effective fee is more like $50-150.

 What about the 4× categories?